Robert Stawell Ball: Life

 Ball's treatise The Theory of Screws (1876) is now in the public domain.

 His work on screw dynamics earned him in 1879 the Cunningham Medal of the Royal Irish Academy.

 In 1882, Popular Science Monthly carried his article "A Glimpse through the Corridors of Time".
 The following year it carried his two-part article on "The Boundaries of Astronomy".
 He was knighted in 1886.

 Ball expounded the tides in Time and Tide: a Romance of the Moon (1889).
 He published in 1891 The Cause of an Ice Age and in 1892 An Atlas of Astronomy.

 In 1892, he was appointed Lowndean Professor of Astronomy and Geometry at Cambridge University at the same time becoming director of the Cambridge Observatory.
+In 1897, he was elected an International Member of the American Philosophical Society.
 He was a fellow of King's College, Cambridge.

 In 1900, Cambridge University Press published A Treatise on the Theory of Screws.
 It followed works meant for a more general audience, such as The Story of the Heavens, first published in 1886.
-Much in the limelight, he stood as President of the Quaternion Society.
+Much in the limelight, he stood as President of the Quaternion Association.
 He was also President of the Mathematical Association in 1900.

 In 1908, he published A Treatise on Spherical Astronomy, which is a textbook on astronomy starting from spherical trigonometry and the celestial sphere, considering atmospheric refraction and aberration of light, and introducing basic use of a generalised instrument.

 His work, The Story of the Heavens, is mentioned in the "Ithaca" chapter of Ulysses.